VladlenaSkubi-du/Ft_ls_42school/srcs/README.md

     ft_ls: -1CFGRSacdfglprstu

 #Usage
-You need to compile the program and then use it according to the usage the priginal ls-command has.
+You need to compile the program and then use it according to the usage the original ls-command has.

 So, your steps -